 Cozy gatherings this time of year are some of the most heartwarming moments.
 Where shared stores of the year and great times past are exchanged.
-Preparing delicious treats whether it is a charcuterie board filled to the edges or traditional treats like peanut brittle and this saltine toffee bark, make those moments that much sweeter.
+Preparing delicious treats whether it is a charcuterie board filled to the edges or traditional treats like peanut brittle, peppermint puppy chow, and this saltine toffee bark, make those moments that much sweeter.

 Also known as Christmas Crack Candy, this toffee bark is layered with the perfect mixture of salty and sweet.
 A chocolate coating over a crunchy toffee layer that’s smeared over saltine crackers is the simple mixture this candy makes.

 I can wholeheartedly attest to this toffee bark being insanely addicting.
 You go to bed dreaming about it and wake up craving it in the morning.
 The name came from its addicting powers and because it makes the perfect holiday treat or even gifts it was called Christmas Crack.

 Ingredients in Saltine Toffee Bark

 Not only is this bark easy to prepare, but most of the ingredients are simple pantry staples.

 - Saltine Crackers: I prefer to use saltine crackers, however, you can use unsalted crackers too.
 The saltines remain crispy and add some extra saltiness to the flavor.

 - Butter: use unsalted butter for this recipe, which is mixed with brown sugar to form the toffee glaze that’s poured over the crackers.

 - Dark Brown Sugar: either light brown sugar or dark brown sugar will work.
 The brown sugar is dissolved in the butter to make a delicious toffee glaze.